luyi-eve/florida-local-concert-records/README.md

 - In Tampa Bay, which genre has seen the most top-100 artist performances at each venue?
 - In Tampa Bay, which were the highest-ranked artists at each of those venues each year?

-Not all results are displayed or discussed in the story because not every show is recorded on setlist.fm, so some analyses based on the questions had to be excluded from the story.
+Not all results are displayed or discussed in the story because not every show is recorded on setlist.fm, so some analyses based on the questions had to be excluded from the story. <b>Note</b>: The complete master data table, including the Billboard data, is available in the [published story](https://www.tampabay.com/life-culture/music/2024/09/23/tampa-bay-st-petersburg-concerts-most/).

 ## Data Source